err1nn/portfolio/critiquebydesign.md

 ## Step 4 - Test the Solution
 I shared the wireframe with two of my friends and ask for their feedback with the following questions.
+One of them is F1 audience while the other is not; this would allow me to have more balanced insights into the experiences between two different groups.

+Their responses are as follows.
 | Questions | Friend 1 (F1 audience) | Friend 2 (non F1 audience) |
 | -------------  | ------------- | ------------- |
 | Can you tell me what you think this is?              | ...             | ...                                               |